+Electronics assistive technology helps people who have difficulty speaking, typing, writing, seeing, hearing among others.
+Assistive technology aims at easing connectivity and communication for individuals with sensory, physical or cognitive difficulties, impairments and disabilities to enable them to fully participate in society.
 Internet of Things has the potential to be an enabler for assistive technology by increasing accessibility support and services for people with disabilities.
 These include domains such as healthcare, education, independent and assisted living, mobility and navigation in public spaces among others.
-Assistive technology devices aims at easing connectivity and communication for individuals with sensory, physical or cognitive difficulties, impairments and disabilities to enable them to fully participate in society.

 Mistral has the requisite skills for design and development of connected electronic assistive technology devices designed specifically to help people with vision loss or other disabilities.